MailTape/MailTape-v1/_posts/2016-05-22-Nicola-Cruz.md

 _Nicola Cruz_: **"**A little bit of romance and songwriting skills from this one.
 Soothing Brazilian influenced rhythms and colours to get into the shower.**"**

 <p id="outroduction">That's all folks!
-Thanks for your support and shout out to [Kikagaku Moyo](https://www.facebook.com/kikagakumoyo/?fref=ts) for their selection!</p>
+Thanks for your support and shout out to [Nicola Cruz](https://www.facebook.com/nicolacruzz) for their selection!</p>